PeggyJV/cellar-contracts/docs/permissions.md

 Sommelier chain has a complex permissioning system which can isolate calls to requiring either messagages from the strategist to the Sommelier validators which are typicallly executed in 1-5 min or calls that require a full 48-hour vote of the Sommelier token holders.

-One key thing to note is that Cellars often hold complex defi positions that are non trivial to unwind.
+One key thing to note is that Cellars often hold complex defi positions that are non-trivial to unwind.
 Even if a Cellar is in the Shutdown state, there still needs to be a mechanism to execute trades that unwind the complex positions in an intelligent way.

 ## Registry